Mo379/My_site/content/authors/admin/_index.md

   url: https://www.nottingham.ac.uk/physics/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include applications of AI to Molecular Biology, Reinforcement learning and Quantum machine learning.

 # Interests to show in About widget
 interests: